BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 Santo Domingo church in Oaxaca

-Probably one of the most beautiful buildings in Oaxaca is Santo Domingo Church and Monastery.
+One of Oaxaca’s most beautiful buildings is Santo Domingo Church and Monastery.
 Built between 1575 and 1608, the church was named in honor of Santo Domingo de Guzman, a Spanish monk who founded the Dominicans.
 This religious order was known for protecting the indigenous population against the greed of the colonists.

 The Cultural Centre of Oaxaca is attached to the church.
 It’s worth a visit as it holds the contents of Tomb 7 from the Zapotec site of Monte Alban.

-Culture Tip: In Mexico and Central America, you’ll find many religious structures referred to as convents.
-In English, convent is solely a place for nuns.
-But in Latin America, the word is also used to describe a monastery.
+Culture Tip: In Mexico and Central America, many religious structures are referred to as convents.
+In English, a convent is solely a place for nuns.
+But the word is also used in Latin America to describe a monastery.
 Santo Domingo is referred to as a church and “convent”, but it was originally ONLY for monks and NOT nuns.

 4. Tour the Oaxaca Botanical Gardens